silverbulletmd/silverbullet/website/YAML.md

 property: value
 ```

-However when you want to reference [[Links|a page]] you will need to quote the full link:
+However when you want to reference [[Link|a page]] you will need to quote the full link:
 ```yaml
 some page: "[[Pages]]"
 list of pages: